TheTravelingDemon/Parleyhall/README.md

 ### Community Guidelines
 While we encourage open conversation, our platform is not a free-for-all such as 4chan.
 Discussions must:
 - Be respectful.
 We expect basic courtesy.
 No harassment, no doxxing.
 No extremism.
 No incitement.
+No promoting violence, supremacy, or dehumanization of any group based on race or gender.

 - Stay constructive, as this is a place for discussion even when debating sensitive issues.
+-

 ### My experience programming
 - I’m a (very) beginner programmer with experience in HTML, CSS, and JavaScript, and Parleyhall is my long-term passion project as I learn more about programming.